Lawrr/Japanese-To-Romaji-Filename-Converter/README.md

 - TagLib

 ## Disclaimer
 Please be aware that the software is not perfect and may make incorrect translations.
-There is currently no way to revert conversions so please use at your own risk.
+Please use at your own risk.